Ellis-Robinson/book-club-app/README.md

 # Testing

-Please find the results of my tetsting [here](TESTING.md)
+Please find the results of my testing [here](TESTING.md)

 # Deployment

 ## Initial creation

 I created the repository using the following steps:
- 1. Logging into my [GitHub](https://github.com/Ellis-Robinson) account and clickng the green button near the top left of the page displaying the text **NEW.**
+ 1. Logging into my [GitHub](https://github.com/Ellis-Robinson) account and clicking the green button near the top left of the page displaying the text **NEW.**
  2. This took me to a page with the option to create a new repository.
 Under *repository template* I clicked on the *code institute* template.
  I chose a name for the repository suitable for the project and then clicked the *create repository* button.
  3. I opened the new repository and clicked the green *gitpod* button to create a new workplace in Gitpod for writing and editing my code to develop the site.